 Increasing Capital Flows During the Energy Transition

-Our opening session will examine capital flows to renewable projects in an era of ongoing transitions in the power sector.
+Our opening session will examine capital flows to renewable projects in an era of ongoing transition in the power sector.
 A panel of senior officials with leading financial institutions will share their observations on the continued attractiveness of renewable energy and offer insights on how to successfully manage the next few years as tax credits begin to phase out.

 How quickly will other sources of capital replace tax equity in capital stacks and how will this affect project returns?